-- Be concise and try to follow the suggestions set out above.
+- Be concise and try to follow the suggestions set out below.

 - Make sure that you include a title, author, table of contents, introduction, any techniques or methods you used, the results of what you did, some reflection on what you did and the results you found, including anything that you might do differently if you had to do this again, and your conclusions.

 - If you have quoted or talked about something you found in a published source remember to include a reference page at the end giving full details of the title and author of the work you used and where you found it.
 In the case of journal articles or essays for example you would quote the title of the journal or book the work was contained in.
 For a journal you would give the volume, part number, year of publication and page numbers.
 For a book you would also include the publisher, place year of publication and the edition if relevant, and, if it was a chapter or essay within a book, the editor of that book.

 - If you have extra information that you want to include for example diagrams, or samples of something these can be included as appendices in a separate section at the end of your report.

 Try and make this sum up the contents as clearly as possible.e.g.

 Book buying: a review of factors influencing collection management and projected collection growth in the NHS GG&C Library Network

 This is where you tell your readers why you did this work in the first place.
 Outline how the project/pilot came about and what you were hoping it would achieve.